 If the solenoid is actuating it will make a clicking noise.
-If the solenoid is not clicking, check for power at the coil input (small screw terminal) when the Boom Up switch is activated.
-If there is no power then the problem is the control wiring.
+If the solenoid is not clicking, check for power at the coil input (small screw terminal) on solenoid when the Boom Up switch is activated.
+If there is no power then the problem is the electrical wiring harness or pendant control wiring.(refer. to CONTROL TROUBLESHOOTING CHART).